KennSugiyama/randomQuoteMachine/README.md

 ## User Stories
 1) User can press a button to get a random quote.
 2) User can press a button to tweet out the quote.

-[WIP]
+## Error Handling
+1) Some quotes do not have an author [NOT YET ADDRESSED]
+2) Some tweets do not properly format.
+[NOT YET ADDRESSED]

 ## Future feature ideas
 - Background image that changes according to the randomly generate quote.